 We read récement this on the Nouvel Observateur website:

-"I would like a return trip from Paris to Bangkok in a recent and well-filled aircraft."
-This is what a traveler very anxious to fight the greenhouse effect could ask his travel agency.
-By plane, a passenger emits on average 140 grams of CO2 kilometer, against 100 on average by car, said the French Institute of the Environment (Ifen) in a synthesis on the air transport contribution to the greenhouse effect.
+"I want a round trip Paris-Bangkok in a recent bill plane and well filled."
+That's a very conscious traveler fight against the greenhouse effect could ask his travel agency.
+By plane, a passenger on average emits 140 grams of CO2 kilometer, against 100 on average by car, said the French Institute of the Environment (Ifen) in a synthesis on the air transport contribution to the greenhouse effect.
 Even taking into account emissions related to the manufacture of cars and petroleum refining, the plane rejects 16% carbon dioxide per passenger.

 Even in the best filling conditions such charter flight, a round-trip Paris-New York is the rejection of a tonne of CO2 per passenger, says Ifen in the latest issue of environmental data.
 The most polluting flights are shorter.